Fortnite's latest update brings you new ways to fly

 - Comes with 20 deployable balloons.

-- Allows the player to defy gravity by holding up to 6 balloons at a time.
+- Allows the player to defy gravity by holding up to six balloons at a time.

 - Primary fire button to inflate a balloon, secondary fire button to let go of a balloon.